Alex & Sierra: Sierra Deaton

 Following the split of Alex & Sierra, Deaton began releasing music under the stage name, Essy.
 On 16 February 2018, Deaton released her debut solo single "Don't Hurt".
-She has since co-written songs and provided backing vocals for artists, including 5 Seconds of Summer for "Lover Of Mine", Gnash for "forgive" and Lovelytheband for "coachella".
+She has since co-written songs and provided backing vocals for artists, including 5 Seconds of Summer for "Lover of Mine", Gnash for "forgive" and Lovelytheband for "coachella".
 Sierra Deaton is currently signed as a songwriter for Unknown Music Publishing and Kobalt Music Group.

 Deaton is openly bisexual.
-Since 2018, Deaton has been dating Luke Hemmings of 5 Seconds of Summer.
-The couple announced their engagement on June 8, 2021, as confirmed on Instagram.
+In 2018, Deaton began dating Luke Hemmings of 5 Seconds of Summer.
+The couple announced their engagement on June 8, 2021, and married in a private ceremony in 2023.
+On 22 August 2025, Hemmings posted on his Instagram account announcing the arrival of their daughter.